jackslate45/MyelTracer/README.md

 1. In the `SourceCode` directory, type `fbs freeze`
 2. Type `fbs installer`

+Before you can use the installer command on Windows, please install [NSIS](https://nsis.sourceforge.io/Main_Page/) and add its installation directory to your PATH environment variable.
+You can also right-click on the Installer file in `SourceCode\target\installer` and select `Compile NSIS Script`

 This will generate a standalone installer for the operating system that you are currently using.
 * For example, if you are using MacOS High Sierra 10.13, then this will generate an installer that should work on MacOS 10.13 and up.
 To create a Windows installer, you would have to repeat this process on a Windows machine.